Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 A few implementation details are important:

-• Waterproof temperature sensing: the DS18B20 is a practical choice because it is inexpensive and suitable for direct insertion into compost.
+• Waterproof temperature sensing: the DS18B20 is a practical choice because waterproof versions are inexpensive and suitable for direct insertion into compost.

 • Averaging: the moisture input is averaged across multiple analog reads to reduce short-term noise.